hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 </dependency>
 ```

-### Getting started with Client API
+### Getting Started with Client API

 First step is configuration.
-Java client can be configured using either XML or API.
-We will use API throughout this tutorial.
-Please refer  to [XML Configuration](xml-configuration) for details.
+Java client can be configured declaratively or programmatically.
+We will use the programmatic approach throughout this tutorial.
+Please refer to [Java Client Declarative Configuration](#java-client-declarative-configuration) for details.

 ```java
 ClientConfig clientConfig = new ClientConfig();